boshenniu/motor_control_ROS/README.md

 The command for position control for the two motors are "!G 1 xxx" and "!G 2 xxx".
 Our purpose is to send the same thing to serial using ROS

 1. Existing code: very messy code cloned from a online repo.
 I debugged and changed to make it send correct command to one channel.
 When both motors are connected, it doesn't work.
 I believe this is a software and am debugging now, though the code is too confusing.
 2. Functions from Grant.
 These include functions for sending serial commands, getting encoder feedback.
 Now I have some environment issue when compiling them.

+## Update (Oct 15)
+The "short" is caused by current surge generated when inputting new command. "!G 1 100" will generated ~10A.
+1. Reduce AMP limit.
+2. Reduce P gain to ~0.1.
+3. Try "close loop position relative" and "close loop position count".